kollokollo/MQTT-Hyperdash/README.md

 Description :

 This is a fast and efficient dashboard (GUI) for the MQTT framework.
-It uses the SDL library for graphics rendering, the paho library for communication and the gtk2 framework for user input.
+It uses the SDL library for graphics rendering, the paho.mqtt.c library for communication and the gtk2 framework for user input.
 The dashboard runs on Linux, but a port to other operating systems is possible.